ldn-softdev/jtc/README.md

  - **jq**: handling irregular JSONs for **jq** is not a challenge, building a query is!
 The more irregularities you need to handle the more challenging the query (**jq** program) becomes
- - `jtc` was conceived with the idea of being capable of handling complex irregular JSONs with a simplified interface - that all is fitted into the concept of the _walk-path_, while daisy-chaining multiple `jtc` operations it's possible to satisfy almost every ask.
+ - `jtc` was conceived with the idea of being capable of handling complex irregular JSONs with a simplified interface - that all is fitted into the concept of the _walk-path_, while daisy-chaining multiple `jtc` operations it's possible to satisfy almost every query.

 ### programming model
  - **jq** is written in _C_, which drags all intrinsic problems the language has dated its creation
- - `jtc` is written in idiomatic _C++14_ using STL only.
+ - `jtc` is written in idiomatic _C++_ (the most powerful programming language to date) using STL only.
  Main JSON engine/library does not have a single `new` operator, nor it has a single naked pointer acting as a resource holder/owner, thus `jtc` is guaranteed to be **free of memory leaks** (at least one class of the problems is off the table) - **STL guaranty**.
  Also, `jtc` is written in a very portable way, it should not cause any problems compiling it under any unix like system.